 Ap van Dongeren, coastal expert Deltares

-Our knowledge with regards to forecasting hurricane impacts was used for Sint Maarten (Caribbean), Eastern Australia, Mozambique and Japan, where we apply SFINCS on large areas to be able to predict flooding due to surge, rainfall and waves.
+Our knowledge with regards to forecasting hurricane impacts was used for Sint Maarten (Caribbean), Eastern Australia, Mozambique and Japan, where we applied SFINCS on large areas to be able to predict flooding due to surge, rainfall and waves.
 In Denmark, the SFINCS model is used to assess the flood risk along the complex coast of the entire country.

 You have not yet indicated whether you want to accept or reject cookies.
 This means that this element cannot be displayed.